Sherpao wants administrative, judicial machinery restored in Fata

 Talking to a delegation of QWP Swabi in Peshawar, he said that the KP-Fata merger was a great achievement and utmost efforts should be made to bring them into the mainstream.

-On this occasion, former MPA Abdullah Khan, counsellor Ziaullah and Awami National Party leader Shahid advocate announced joining QWP along with families and scores of supporters.
+On this occasion, former MPA Abdullah Khan, counsellor Ziaullah and Awami National Party leader Shahid advocate announced joining Qaumi Watan Party along with families and scores of supporters.

 They reposed confidence in the leadership of Aftab Sherpao and party’s provincial head Sikandar Sherpao.